zifanzhu/DeepLINK/README.md

 ## Real data analyses

 Data matrices and codes used in the real data analyses are in folder `Real_data_analyses/`.
 Preprocessed data matrices are given as `csv` files.
+Real data analyses are done in a screen-and-select fashion.
+Codes for the screen step are in `screen.R` and codes for the select step are in the remaining python script.